yassato/rNeighborQTL/README.md

 An R package for interval QTL mapping of neighbor effects.

 ## Installation
-Please install it via GitHub by running *devtools::install_github("yassato/rNeighborQTL")*.
+CRAN version is available at https://cran.r-project.org/package=rNeighborQTL.
-Also available via CRAN at https://cran.r-project.org/package=rNeighborQTL.
+To install the deveper version via GitHub, run *devtools::install_github("yassato/rNeighborQTL", repo="master")*.

 ## Dependency
 Note that the rNeighborQTL requires the following R packages.